aspose-slides/Aspose.Slides-API-References/content/androidjava/english/com.aspose.slides/itextsearchoptions/_index.md

 ---
 title: ITextSearchOptions
 second_title: Aspose.Slides for Android via Java API Reference
-description: Represents options which can be used to find text in Presentation Slide or TextFrame.
+description: Represents options that can be used to search for text in a Presentation Slide or TextFrame.
 type: docs
 url: /com.aspose.slides/itextsearchoptions/
 ---```
 public interface ITextSearchOptions
 ```

-Represents options which can be used to find text in Presentation, Slide or TextFrame.
+Represents options that can be used to search for text in a Presentation, Slide or TextFrame.
 ## Methods

 | Method | Description |